 1. YouTube TV: Top Overall Service

-Even at its base of $64.99 per month, it’s cheaper than cable or satellite.
+Even at its base of $72.99 per month, it’s cheaper than cable or satellite.

 What to Know About YouTube TV

-One thing to keep in mind is that recordings do not last forever.
-Any saved content is removed after nine months.
+Recordings can be stored for nine months.
 This shouldn’t be an issue for most people, but it is important to know.

 Lots of sports: Watching live sports is huge for cord-cutters, and YouTube TV doesn’t disappoint.
 It has the full suite of ESPN channels, FS1, FS2, and most of the major collegiate networks.

 YouTube TV is also one of the few platforms to offer all three major sports networks, including the NFL and MLB Networks as well as NBA TV.
-The platform even includes all local channels to complement sports offerings.

 Is the Service Worth the Cost?